 After notifying your insurance company, contact the at-fault driver’s insurance company to report the accident.
 Make sure you have the driver’s name and contact information, the registration number of the car, and the driver’s insurance policy number.

-The accident was my fault.
-The other driver said he wasn’t injured, and the damage to both cars was minor.
-He asked me to pay him without getting the insurance companies involved.
-Is this a good idea?
+The accident was my fault and the damage to both cars was minor.
+Should I pay without involving the insurance companies?

 - Take photographs